ClousTom/Gazebo_Robot_Simulator-RT1Assignment2/README.md

 ```bash
 $ catkin_make
 ```
-You can run ROSCORE in a terminal or skip it.
+You can run `$ roscore`  in a terminal or skip it.
 Anyway, it will be runned automatically.
-Run the below to start the program.
+Run the string below to start the programme:
 ```bash
 $ roslaunch assignment_2_2022 assignment2.launch
 ```